lunaperegrina/lunaperegrina/README.md

 + Living in Porto Seguro, Brazil 🇧🇷 AGUA COCA LATAO AGUA COCA LATAO
 - 20 years old (that's what they say...)
 !
-NodeJS and ReactJS programmer and always studying some technology
+NodeJS and React programmer and always studying some technology
 # Interested in Rust, Web 3.0 stuff and how cookies are made
 ```